-Prerequisite/Corequisite: completion of all major course requirements with the exception of SA 301 for anthropology majors and SA 350 for sociology majors, which may be taken concurrently, and by application; or with permission of the instructor. $\chi 09$
+Prerequisite/Corequisite: completion of all major course requirements with the exception of SA 301 for anthropology majors and SA 350 for sociology majors, which may be taken concurrently; and by application.

-\x09Contact the course supervisor bogardus@sfu.ca to register as electronic registration is not possible for SA 498.
-Class size is limited; priority for enrollment will include GPA consideration.
+Notes: Contact the course supervisor bogardus@sfu.ca to register as electronic registration is not possible for SA 498.
+As class size is limited, priority for enrollment may include GPA consideration.

-Students registering for SA 498 are expected to have an active SFU computing account and address (e.g. bogardus@sfu.ca). to enable consultation in the coming weeks to secure your placement prior to the spring semester.
+Students registering for SA 498 will be consulted in order to secure a placement prior to the spring semester.
 Attendance during the first week of classes is required in order to meet the expectations for this course.